realrubberduckdev/daily-coding-solution/docs/index.md

-# This is the **HOMEPAGE**.
+# Daily Coding Solution
-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.
+This website is an attempt to provide solutions for coding problems provided by [Daily Coding Problem](https://www.dailycodingproblem.com/)
-## Quick Start Notes:
+## Solutions
-1. Add images to the *images* folder if the file is referencing an image.
+The solutions are OSS contributions [https://github.com/realrubberduckdev/daily-coding-solution](https://github.com/realrubberduckdev/daily-coding-solution)